MSc in Economics

 Our MSc Programme is a one year full-time course (two year part-time course) which focuses on developing the core skills needed to undertake research in economics or engage in policy analysis.
 It emphasises active and problem-based learning to ensure mastery of a wide range of quantitative skills.
 This is made possible by keeping class sizes small.

 Our programme offers a comprehensive grounding in microeconomics, macroeconomics and econometrics in the first months.
 This is followed by various elective modules, drawn from different fields of theoretical and applied economics.
-Students also take a Research Topics module which focuses on research methodologies and topics in the field of economics and helps to prepare students for writing a dissertation.
+Students also take a Research Topics module which focuses on research methodologies and topics in the discipline of economics and helps to prepare students for writing a dissertation.

 Students are required to take a preliminary course in mathematics and statistics before the start of lectures.
 This is a refresher course of undergraduate techniques with some introduction of advanced concepts.

 View the course structure section for more details.

-A significant number of MSc students have gone on to PhD study at leading universities around the world such as Boston University, Duke University, New York University, Oxford, LSE, University College London, University of Queensland and Trinity College Dublin.
-Graduates are also highly sought after by private sector employers and non-governmental organisations who value analytical and problem-solving skills.
+A significant number of our MSc students have gone on to study for a PhD at leading universities around the world such as Boston University, Duke University, New York University, Oxford, LSE, University College London, University of Queensland, Stanford University and Trinity College Dublin.

 What are the admission requirements?

 Candidates should normally have achieved at least a second-class honours, Grade 1 degree that has a significant quantitative component.
 Applications are welcomed from candidates with single or joint honours Economics degrees, or degrees with a large share of final-year Economics options or a large quantitative component.

 Please visit the admissions requirements section for additional details.

-For further information please contact the MSc Programme Director Professor Ronan Lyons.
+For academic queries please contact the MSc Programme Director Professor Marvin Suesse.